oils-for-unix/oils/doc/idioms.md

   - These can be one-off, "bespoke" wrappers in your program, or maintained programs.
 Use the `proc` construct and `flagspec`!
   - Example: [uxy](https://github.com/sustrik/uxy) wrappers.
-  - TODO: Examples written in Oil and in other languages.
+  - TODO: Examples written in YSH and in other languages.
 - **Patch** Existing Tools.
    - Enhance GNU grep, etc. to emit [QSN][] and [QTT][].
 Add a `--qsn` flag.
 - **Write Your Own** Structured Versions.